Quick Links

 Our aims to work together to improve attendance -

-As a school, we aim to support pupils and their families who need to improve their attendance by fostering positive relationships and working together in partnership.
-It is our aim is to be proactive, supportive, understanding, to listen and to work with parents and children to understand the barriers to attendance and work collaboratively to resolve those barriers.
+As a school, we aim to support pupils and their families in improving attendance and punctuality by fostering positive relationships and working in partnership.
+We are committed to being proactive, supportive, and understanding — listening to parents and children to identify barriers to attendance and collaborating to remove those barriers.

-• To realise our expectation of our annual whole school target of 96% attendance.
+• Realising our expectation of achieving the annual whole-school target of 96% attendance

 Procedure for reporting absence -